 a sample.
 In years when the NAEP assessment includes a field test or equating studies, samples are referred to as the A sample, the B sample, the C sample, etc. For these assessments, the A sample is the operational (national main and/or state) assessment.

 accommodation.
 A change in how a test is presented, in how it is administered, or in how the test taker is allowed to respond.
 This term generally refers to changes that do not substantially alter what the test measures.
 The proper use of accommodations does not substantially change academic level or performance criteria.
 Appropriate accommodations are made to provide equal opportunity to demonstrate knowledge.
 The most frequently used accommodations in NAEP are large-print booklets, extended time in regular test sessions, reading questions aloud in regular sessions, small groups, one-on-one sessions, scribes or use of computers to record answers, bilingual booklets (mathematics assessment only), and bilingual dictionaries (not for the reading assessment).
-In NAEP, accommodations may be provided to certain students with disabilities (SD) and/or English language learners (ELL), as specified in the student's Individualized Education Program (IEP).
+In NAEP, accommodations may be provided to certain students with disabilities (SD) and/or English learners (EL), as specified in the student's Individualized Education Program (IEP).

 achievement-level percentages.
 The percentage of students within the total population, or in a particular student group, who meet or exceed expectations of what students should know and be able to do.
 Specifically, it is the weighted percentage of students with NAEP composite scores that are equal to, or exceed, the achievement-level cut scores specified by the National Assessment Governing Board.